Chapter 8 : An Engagement Party To Remember

 “It doesn’t matter now.”

 We sat in silence again, although this time Amelie wasn’t going through some weird ritual to make herself more ‘serious’.
 I wasn’t revelling in her apology and I didn’t feel superior.
 Several family members came in and out, getting glasses of water or bits of food.
-Alice opened the door, mouthed silently at me with some very complicated hand signals, then shut it again.
+Alice opened the door, mouthed silently at me with some very complicated hand signals, and then shut it again.

 I felt bad about Amelie.
 She thought I had been happy and she had been coming to explain herself before I messed it all up again.

 “I did lie to you,” she said quietly.

 I didn’t say anything, and just looked at her to show I was listening.

 “I told you I was dating Ewan when I wasn’t.”